 in 2003 at the age of 13.

-cant fix everything with a speech, said Halligan, a nationally touring
+I cant fix everything with a speech, said Halligan,

-a few problems with the sound system, Halligans message seemingly came through
+Despite a few problems with the sound system, Halligans message

-community, this school, has lost a few kids in recent years, Halligan said
+This community, this school, has lost a few kids in recent

 Personal story shared